teleportaloo/PDX-Bus/README.markdown

 $100 membership to get a certificate to put an application on an actual device).

-Because I wish to retain the copyright on the code, I am currently not yet collaborating on development - but this may change as I work out how open source iPhone development can work.
+Because I wish to retain the sole copyright on the code, I am currently not yet collaborating on development - but this may change as I work out how open source iPhone development can work.